webrecorder/browsertrix-crawler/docs/docs/user-guide/cli-options.md

       --robotsAgent                         Agent to check in addition to '*' fo r robots rules
                                            [string] [default: "Browsertrix/1.x"]
-      --listPagesNotQueued                  If set, write pages not queued and r eason to pages/pagesNotQueued.jsonl
+      --listNotQueued                       If set, write information about URLs not queued to reports/notQueued.jso
-                                                      [boolean] [default: false]
+                                            nl        [boolean] [default: false]
       --config                              Path to YAML config file
 ```